popgemy/remarkable-owl/content/pages/pricing.md

           *   SSL certificate

-          *   Get 40% discount when you pay with Coda
+          *   Get  a 40% discount when you pay with Coda
         actions:
           - label: Order Now
             url: /contact